CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 mermaid: true
 ---

-> In this post, we will learn how to create a microservices application using Azure Aspire, a code-level orchestrator tool.
+> In this article, we will learn how to create a microservices application using Azure Aspire, a code-level orchestrator tool.
 I built and deployed a microservices application on a local Kubernetes context, which includes:
 >
 > 1) a containerized Ollama service with a Python wrapper server,
 >